 Donations to this fund will go to the Allison Benson Memorial Scholarship for future Kansas State University students studying abroad with IAU.
 IAU was struck by tragedy on February 7, 2020 when Allison Benson, a student from Kansas State University, died unexpectedly while studying in Aix-en-Provence, France.
 Allison had been a member of the IAU community from a young age, as her aunt Kirsten Kircher was a student with IAU in the mid-1980’s.
 Allison had long nourished the dream of studying with IAU, and had set a goal of becoming a French teacher.
 Allison’s generosity of spirit, coupled with her delight in discovering France and its culture, won her many friends during her short time in Aix-en-Provence.
 IAU extends its heartfelt condolences to the family of Allison Benson for their tragic loss.
 This scholarship in Allison's name will go to deserving students who carry on the legacy of Allison's bright spirit and luminosity.

-Trustee Diversity Scholarship
+Board of Directors Diversity Scholarship

 Funds from this scholarship will be used to attract outstanding students from diverse backgrounds who are traditionally underrepresented in international education including LGBTQIA+, first-generation college students, those identifying by a certain race, ethnicity, religion, disability, age, national origin, or ancestry, students from low-income families, and students with a history of overcoming adversity.

 Please contact Kurt Schick, Dean of Alumni Affairs, for information and/or queries.